charles-m-doan/distinction-space/content/Supportive/_Rules_of_Elaboration.md

 * and what would fail downstream if this step were rejected.

 This preserves the integrity of the roadmap as a whole.

+## 11. Non-Reactive Framing for Unpublished Frameworks

+### Constraint

+When elaborating the Minimal Admissibility Framework (MAF), **do not use phrasing that presupposes reception, feedback, critique, misunderstanding, or dialogue directed at MAF itself**.

+In particular, avoid constructions that imply:

+* that MAF has been read, reviewed, or responded to,
+* that MAF has been misunderstood and is now being clarified,
+* that objections have been raised and are being answered,
+* or that the framework occupies an established position within an academic discourse.

+Such implications are false at the current stage of the project and introduce illicit sociological background structure.

+---

+### What Is Allowed

+The following are admissible:

+* **Anticipatory structural framing**, e.g.:

+  * “A likely point of contention concerns …”
+  * “A natural fault line arises at …”
+  * “A potential misclassification would occur if …”

+* **General claims about scientific or philosophical practice**, even when reactive in tone, e.g.:

+  * “Successful mathematical frameworks are often treated as metaphysically privileged.”
+  * “Foundational programs frequently mistake explanatory power for constitutive authority.”

+* **Reactive or critical language directed at external frameworks**, traditions, or methodologies.

+These forms anticipate logical or methodological tensions **without attributing any reaction to MAF itself**.

+---

+### What Is Not Allowed

+The following are inadmissible in MAF documents:

+* “MAF is sometimes misread as …”
+* “This document clarifies …”
+* “In response to objections …”
+* “Readers may think …”
+* “Critics argue …” (when referring to MAF)

+Such phrasing narrates reception or response and should be replaced with direct structural statements.

+---

+### Replacement Strategy

+When tempted to explain *why* a clarification is being made, instead:

+* state the constraint directly,
+* state what MAF permits or blocks,
+* or describe the structural relation at issue.

+**Say what is true of the framework, not what the framework is reacting to.**

+---

+### Diagnostic Test

+A sentence is admissible only if it remains true and intelligible in a world where:

+> **MAF is never read, cited, discussed, or critiqued by anyone.**

+If the sentence presupposes readership or response, it violates this rule.

+Never imply that MAF has been read, critiqued, or misunderstood.
+Anticipate structural tensions, but do not write reactively about MAF itself.